-Preliminary Inventory of the Junaluska School of Religion Records, 1928 - 1941
+Preliminary Guide to the Junaluska School of Religion Records, 1928 - 1941

 The Junaluska School of Religion was a summer program sponsored by the Duke School of Religion at Lake Junaluska, N.C.
 From the late 1920s to early 1940s, Methodist scholars and leaders attended the summer school.
 The collection mainly consists of correspondence, as well as reports, recommendations, registration cards, and other materials.
 Major subjects include the school's administration, student enrollment, curriculum, and planning.